THUYimingLi/Awesome_Data_Protection_in_DL/README.md

-# Deep Dataset IP Protection
+# Data Protection in Deep Learning
 This GitHub repository summarizes the resources of data protection in deep learning.
 We will update this repo regularly.